TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Terms of Service.md

 Annual Plans:  Any product purchased for 1 year or greater will be considered an annual plan under the terms of this policy.
 Within forty five (45) days, you may request a full refund of the purchase price of the product.
 After forty five (45) days, you may request an in-store credit for any unused time remaining on your annual plan.
 Unused time will be pro-rated based on the date of original purchase and, for renewals, the anniversary date of the original purchase date of the product (this is referred to as the Service Date).

 Monthly Plans:  Any product purchased for less than 1 year will be considered a monthly plan under the terms of this policy.
 Within forty eight (48) hours, you may request a full refund of the purchase price of the product.
-After forty eight (48) hours, you may request an in-store credit for any unused time remaining on your monthly plan excluding the day in which the refund is requested.
+After forty eight (48) hours, you may request an in-store credit for any unused time remaining on your multi-monthly plan excluding the month in which the refund is requested.
+Single month plans are not eligible for refunds after forty eight (48) hours.
 Unused time will be pro-rated based on the date of original purchase and, for renewals, the monthly scheduled renewal date based on the original purchase date of the product (this is referred to as the Service Date).

 In no event will you be eligible for more than one refund of the same product.